chrisnorman7/worldsmith_studio_manual/src/navigating_the_interface.md

 - Control + Right Arrow: Move east.
 - Control + Down Arrow: Move south.
 - Control + Left Arrow: Move West.

+## Searchable Lists

+In many places, a searchable list is used.

+- While typing in the search box, the number of search results will appear in brackets.
+- The first control in the tab order after the search field is a "Clear" button, which will clear the search field, and return your focus to it.
+- When moving through the search results, you can press the slash (/) key to return to the search field.

+## Selection buttons

+In places where a button will select from a list (commands, scenes, ETC), you can press Control + E to edit the selected item, rather than changing the selection.